-We are pleased to be able to devote part of this new site to research by genealogists Mike Darch and David Yaw.
+We are pleased to be able to devote a section of this web site to detailed research by genealogists Mike Darch and David Yaw.

 The fruits of Mike’s early research were first published on Sheila’s site in 2008, followed by a significant revision in 2015.
 We can now present the results of their latest findings.